secure-compilation/when-good-components-go-bad/README.md

 - Coq (package `coq`) is available through the official [Ocaml OPAM repository](http://opam.ocaml.org/).
-- Stable releases of Mathematical Components (packages `coq-mathcomp-ssreflect`, `coq-mathcomp-fingroup` and `coq-mathcomp-algebra`), Extensional Structures (package `coq-extructures`) and Coq Void (package `coq-void`) are available through the
-  [Coq OPAM repository](https://coq.inria.fr/opam/released/).
+- Stable releases of Mathematical Components (packages `coq-mathcomp-ssreflect`, `coq-mathcomp-fingroup` and `coq-mathcomp-algebra`) and Extensional Structures (package `coq-extructures`) are available through the [Coq OPAM repository](https://coq.inria.fr/opam/released/).
-- Development versions of Extensional Structures (package `coq-extructures`) and Deriving (package `coq-deriving`) are available through the [Coq OPAM development repository](https://coq.inria.fr/opam/extra-dev/).
+- Development versions of Deriving (package `coq-deriving`) are available through the
+  [Coq OPAM development repository](https://coq.inria.fr/opam/extra-dev/).
+  This package is required by some versions of Coq Utils.
-- Coq Utils needs to be built from source and, if necessary, its route added to the `_CoqProject` project description file.
+- Coq Utils has to be built from source and, if necessary, its route added to the `_CoqProject` project description file.
+Small tweaks may be required to sync up with the development versions of Deriving.

 ### Replaying the proofs ###